Oxford City Council and event partners will implement a new crowd management system at this year’s May Morning.

 For the first time, bicycles – including those ridden and pushed –will not be allowed to cross Magdalen Bridge during the event.

-Designated viewing areas for wheelchair users, families with young children and those with buggies will be also available for the first time, in the car park of Magdalen College School and in Rose Lane.
+Designated viewing areas for wheelchair and mobility scooter users, families with young children and those with buggies will be also available for the first time, in the car park of Magdalen College School and in the car park of Merton College's TS Eliot Theatre.

 Last year, immediately after the event finished, those wishing to leave towards East Oxford encountered an unusually high number of people wanting to come into the city from the Plain Roundabout, and an impasse ensued on Magdalen Bridge.